MicrosoftDocs/winrt-api/windows.management.update/windowsupdateattentionrequiredinfo_timestamp.md

 ## -description

+Gets the timestamp at which an update was blocked due to needing additional attention.

+## -property-value

 The timestamp at which an update was blocked due to needing additional attention.

-## -property-value

 ## -remarks

-This time is reported in the local time of the device.
+The time is reported in the local time of the device.

 ## -see-also

 ## -examples